breadboard-ai/breadboard/seeds/llm-starter/README.md

 ### The `urlTemplate` node

 Use this node to safely construct URLs.
 It's similar in spirit to the `promptTemplate` node, except it ensures that the handlebar parameters are properly encoded as part of the URL.
+This node relies on the [URI template specification](https://tools.ietf.org/html/rfc6570) to construct URLs, so the syntax is using single curly braces instead of double curly braces.

 #### Example: